rendaw/luxem/readme.md

   The numeric notation in the form `4e10` has limited value and complicates the parser.  `null` must be accepted everywhere in the document, regardless of the data domain.
 UTF-16 escapes must be understood and converted.

 - There is no way to comment documents.

-  Comments are necessary when working with configuration files and templates.

   Workarounds involving ignored strings cause a multitude of problems, including increasing the likelihood of key collisions in objects, difficulty to use in array contexts, and requiring in-application comment filtering.